 A reader directed my attention to Meridian Canadian Market Secure GICs (the web page describing this GIC has disappeared since this article was written).
 This is a GIC whose interest payment is linked to the performance of the Canadian stocks making up the S&P/TSX 60 index.
 They claim that the “principal is guaranteed,” that “members participate in 100% of return,” and “the participation rate is currently set at 100%.”
 This sounds too good to be true.

 Before finding the fine print, the marketing claims make it seem like investors can’t lose money, but get 100% of the upside of stock investing.
 Savvy investors know there must be a catch somewhere because banks (or a credit union in this case) don’t give away free money.
-It turns out that the catch is in the “method of calculation” that I found here after some digging (but has since moved again).
+It turns out that the catch is in the “method of calculation” that I found after some digging (but has since moved again).

 When you buy stocks and hold them for 5 years, what you pay is the stock price at the beginning, and what you get is the stock price at the end of the 5 years.
 With this GIC, what you get is the average price level over the 5 years.
 So, if the index goes up 8% per year, instead of making 8% on your GIC, you’ll actually get somewhere close to half of that.